Hotakubo/clocklock/README.md

 - You can limit the browsing time for specific domains
 - Tabs playing audio are also counted as being browsed
-- The count resets at 11:59 PM
+- The timer resets when the date changes

 ## How to Use